merakifoundation/react-challenge/README.md

 Part 2 is all about using what we learned in Part 1 and creating something from scratch!
 Here the steps you'll need to follow:

-1. Fork this repository (if you don't know how to do that, Google is your friend!)
-2. Clone your fork to your local machine and create a new React project using the steps you learned in Part 1.
+1. Start a new React project on your local machine using the steps you learned in Part 1.
-3. Your toy app will be a simple todo application.
+2. Your toy app will be a simple todo application.
 It should have the following features:
     - Ability to view created todos
     - Ability to add a todo item
     - Ability to mark a todo as done
     - Ability to mark done todos as not done
-4. Make meaningful commits along the way while you build your app and push them to your repo when done.
+3. Make and push meaningful commits along the way while you build your app.
-5. Send us a pull request (on this repo), we will review your code and get back to you!
+4. Send us a link to a GitHub repo with your finished project, we will review your code and get back to you!

 Note that: